fazlulkarimweb/legal-draft-skill/README.md

-# Legal Drafting Skills
+# Legal Drafting Skills ⚖️🚀

-A comprehensive collection of 24 specialized legal drafting skills for the Claude, Gemini CLI, ChatGpt and other AI agents.
-This repository provides structured instructions, procedural knowledge, and domain-specific guidance for drafting a wide range of legal documents.
+A comprehensive collection of 24 specialized legal drafting skills for the Gemini CLI, Claude, ChatGPT, and other AI agents.

 ---